2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 6. Average Position:

-• Metric: Measures the average position your ad appears in when it is shown.
+- Metric: Measures the average position in which your ad appears when it is shown.

 7. Engagement Rate:

-• Metric: Measures the percentage of people who interact with your ad, such as liking, commenting, or sharing it.
+- Metric: Measures the percentage of people interacting with your ad, such as liking, commenting, or sharing it.

 8. Website Traffic:

-• Metric: Measures the number of visitors who come to your website from your LinkedIn PPC ads.
+- Metric: Measures the number of visitors visiting your website from your LinkedIn PPC ads.

 9. Leads Generated: